Halloween Horror Nights 2023 at Universal Studios Florida Guide

 Halloween Horror Nights Review

 Let’s pick up on that note about ambiance and get the bad out of the way.
 You might recall my ‘bro’ comment above.
 That’s because there is an undeniable frat-bro vibe to Halloween Horror Nights.
 (Some might take that a step further and contend the event is misogynistic and sexist.)

 To me, guests are the bigger issue than the event itself.
-This has been something of an elephant in the room, but it boiled over last year as reports of scare-actors being groped were made public.
+This has been something of an elephant in the room, but it boiled over as reports of scare-actors being groped were made public.
 It remains to be seen what measures Universal will take to address the atmosphere of HHN, or if there’s really anything that can be done.
 Certainly, the free flow of alcohol doesn’t help, but it’s also true that alcohol alone isn’t a kiss that turns princes into douchey frogs.